loculus-project/loculus/preprocessing/nextclade/README.md

 1. `process_date`: Take a date string and return a date field in the "%Y-%m-%d" format
 2. `parse_timestamp`: Take a timestamp e.g. 2022-11-01T00:00:00Z and return that field in the "%Y-%m-%d" format
 3. `concatenate`: Take multiple metadata fields (including the accessionVersion) and concatenate them in the order specified by the `arg.order` parameter, fields will first be processed based on their `arg.type` (the order of the types should correspond to the order of fields specified by the order argument).
+4. `process_options`: Only accept input that is in `args.options`, this check is case-insensitive.
+If input value is not in options return null.

 Using these functions in your `values.yaml` will look like: